OrbitNTNU/server.sshaccess.orbit/README.md

 ### Prepare server

 1. You need to have SSH access to the server.
 Note down the Hostname and the User you want to use.
-2. add the rootkey_*.pub from this repository to the servers ~/.ssh/authorized_keys file (in the users home directory)
+2. add the rootkey_*.pub from this repository to the servers ~/.ssh/authorized_keys file (in the users home directory, if the folder or the file does not exist, use: "mkdir ~/.ssh", "nano ~/.ssh/authorized_keys" and adjust the rights with: "chmod 700 ~/.ssh" and"chmod 600 ~/.ssh/authorized_keys"  )

 ### Configure repository